agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service/README.md

 ![list-participants](list-participants.png)

-1. The EDC for Company1 determines the Self-description document endpoint from the Dataspace DID Document.
+1. The EDC for Company1 determines the Dataspace Registry endpoint from the Dataspace DID Document.
-2. The EDC for Company1 determines the Dataspace Registry endpoint from the Self-description document.
+2. The EDC for Company1 issues a request to the Dataspace Registry, to list participants.
-3. The EDC for Company1 issues a request to the Dataspace Registry, to list participants.
+3. The DA authenticates the request...
-4. The Registry uses the Distributed authorization sub-flow (see above) to authenticate the request...
+4. ... and retrieves credentials from Company1's Identity Hub.
-5. ... and retrieve credentials from Company1's Identity Hub.
+5. The DA authorizes the request by applying the Registry access policy on the obtained Verifiable Credentials.
+For example, the caller must be a valid
-6. The Registry authorizes the request by applying the Registry access policy on the obtained Verifiable Credentials.
-For example, the caller must be a valid Dataspace Participant.
+   Dataspace Participant.
-7. The Registry obtains the list of Dataspace Participant DID URIs from its storage...
+6. The DA obtains the list of Dataspace Participant DID URIs from its storage...
-8. ... and returns it synchronously to the caller (Company1 EDC).
+7. ... and returns it synchronously to the caller (Company1 EDC).
-9. The EDC for Company1 iterates through the Participants' DID URIs, and retrieves the collection of their IDS endpoints from their DID Documents.
+8. The EDC for Company1 iterates through the Participants' DID URIs, and retrieves the collection of their IDS endpoints from their DID Documents.

 ## References